outsinre/outsinre.github.com/_posts/2014-04-05-github-tips.md

 I do think my Git and repository settings are right.

-But everytime I create a new file with Emacs, I cannot run `git add <new file>`.
+But everytime I create a new text file with Emacs, I cannot run `git add <newfile>`.
 The file is encoded by `utf-8-unix`.

 The error message is as:

     E:\workspace\repository [master +0 ~2 -0]> git add .
-    fatal: LF would be replaced by CRLF in _posts/new file.md
+    fatal: LF would be replaced by CRLF in newfile.txt

 I don't think is due to emacs editor problem.
 Because I opened the new file and pretty sure the line ending is `LF` not the windows default `CRLF`.

-What is wrong with my git on windows?
+Which configuration part decides LF will be replaced by CRLF?

 ---
 ***EDIT 1***